TypeStrong/ts-loader/CONTRIBUTING.md

 ## Testing

-This project makes use of a test suite both to make sure we don't break anything and also to make sure new versions of webpack and TypeScript don't break anything.
-The tests are full integration tests, meaning each test is a mini project that is run through webpack and then the output is compared to the expected output.
-Not all bugs/features necessarily fit into this framework and that's OK.
+This project makes use of 2 integration test packs to make sure we don't break anything.
+That's right, count them, 2!
+There is a comparison test pack which compares compilation outputs and is long established.
+There is also an execution test pack which executes the compiled JavaScript.
+This test pack is young and contains few tests so far; but it shows promise.

+You can run all the tests (in both test packs) with `npm test`.

+To run comparison tests alone use `npm run comparison-tests`.
+To run execution tests alone use `npm run execution-tests`.

+Not all bugs/features necessarily fit into either framework and that's OK.
 However, most do and therefore you should make every effort to create at least one test which demonstrates the issue or exercises the feature.
+Use your judgement to decide whether you think a comparison test or an execution test is most appropriate.

+### Comparison Test Pack

+This test pack comprises a number of mini-typescript projects which, as part of the test run, are each run through webpack.
+The outputs (both compiled JavaScript and webpack compilation output) are compared against a set of expected outputs.
+These are particularly useful for testing failure cases; that is testing scenarios where you expect compilation to fail and ensuring the failure is what you expect.
+For example, ensuring the presence of error messages from the TypeScript compiler in the output etc.

+The comparison test pack can be found under `/test/comparison-tests`.
 The test harness uses certain conventions.
-All tests have their own directory under `/test`, eg `/test/someFeature`.
+All tests have their own directory under `/test/comparison-tests`, eg `/test/comparison-tests/someFeature`.
 Each test should have a `webpack.config.js` file which follows this general convention:

 ```javascript